The 8 most momentous opening-day Premier League matches

 Arsenal 2-1 Everton (2003/04)

-“Only you know deeply if there was any more to give,” Arsene Wenger writes in the foreword to Amy Lawrence’s Invincibles.
-“So I always admired this idea to win a championship without losing a game, because after that you cannot do much better.”

-For Wenger, indeed, it never has got better than 2003/04, when Arsenal went undefeated throughout an entire campaign.
-It all started at home to Everton on the opening day, when goals from Thierry Henry and Robert Pires fired the Gunners to victory.
+The 2003/04 season was Arsene Wenger's Arsenal at their very best, as they went undefeated en route to the Premier League title.
+It all started at home to Everton on the opening day, with goals from Thierry Henry and Robert Pires firing the Gunners to victory.

 It wasn't all plain sailing, though: Sol Campbell was sent off early on for a foul on Thomas Gravesen, and Tomasz Radzinski made it a nervous end to the game by pulling a goal back with six minutes remaining.
 Arsenal held on, however, and went through the whole top-flight season without losing once.